 Lead actor James Mason came out the best.
 Probably do to his star power.

-The second motion picture from 1954 was filmed in England.
-The only one of the three this article is about.
+The second motion picture from 1954 was actually filmed in England, and the only one of the three this article is about.
 This feature starred an unusual actor for King Arthur's court.
 Among his others other work were 1942's "This Gun for Hire", in 1946 "Two Years Before the Mast", "The Blue Dahlia" and "O.S.S." and two years before this motion picture.
 He played the title role in George Stevens' classic Western "Shane".
 In fact he was even seen at the end of "Citizen Kane" as a reporter smoking a pipe.
 Of course I am talking about Alan Ladd.

 This movie was "The Black Knight" co-starring Patrica Medina.
 It also featured a pre-Dr. Frankenstein Peter Cushing and a pre-Second Dr. Who Patrick Troughton.
 The motion picture was co-produced by American Albert R, Brocolli eight years before he cast Sean Connery as James Bond in "Dr. No".

 As plot goes, if the fact that Columbia Pictures didn't have money tied up in England the film would never have been made.
 Simply put Alan Ladd is a commoner blacksmith in love with the Lady Linet portrayed by Patricia Medina.
 The blacksmith creates the secret identity of "The Black Knight" to win her.
 As "The Black Knight" he is able to help King Arthur against both the Saracens and Cornishmen.
 Who work together disguised as Vikings, following here, and attack Camelot to dethrone Arthur and take over England.
 "The Black Knight" saves the day and wins his Lady love.
 End credits roll.